 \begin{remark} The proof of the asymptotic faithfulness in \cite{FWW} is given for one primitive root of unity $q$ of given order.
-However this works as well for any other primitive root of unity, by using a Galois conjugate. \end{remark}
+However, this proof works as well for any other primitive roots of unity, by using a Galois conjugacy. \end{remark}